venkataravuri/nexthink-assignment/README.md

 #### Assumptions

-> During the envisioning the solution, I made many assumptions and documented rationale behind those assumptions.
+> During the envisioning the solution, I made quiet a bit of assumptions along with rationale behind those assumptions.

 #### Out of Scope

 Due to time constraints, following topics are considered as out of scope,

-1. Data Migration & Cutover strategy could not be documented due to time constraints.
+1. Data Migration & Application Cutover strategy could not be documented due to time constraints.
 2. Security Architecture is partially articulated.
 3. Machine Learning models & pipelines to detect anomalies and recommend actions are not captured due to time constraints.